philc/book-notes/business/radical candor - kim scott.md

 * The decider should get facts, not recommendations.
 Asking for a person's recommendation carries the risk that the person's ego gets tied to it, which can lead to a political situation.
 * Go to direct sources of facts.
 Deep dive on some decisions, to stay connected to the org.
-  * Stevve Jobs would often go straight to the engineer who had the fact, rather than through their boss.
+  * Steve Jobs would often go straight to the engineer who had the fact, rather than through their boss.
 * Persuading
   * This part of the work is necessary because only a small subset of the broader group were part of